chrismckelt/WebMinder/README.md

 		Verify rule by a method attribute [IpAddressBlockerRuleVerification] or running the rule explicity

-    -- Redirect to secure urls
+    -- Redirect to secure urls (site must be SSL)

-	-- Url is up (200)
+	  -- Url is valid  (checks given url gives a 200 or trips action)

 ## 3 rule set operators